kristel-/spatial-visualization-with-r/plottingMaps.md

 ```

 Here is how to join dialects with shapefile attribute table, if dialects were not included in shapefile attribute table.
-The parish-dialect data is in *parish-dialec.csv*.
+The parish-dialect data is in *parish-dialect.csv*.

 ```r